shreyapandey07/shreyapandey07/README.md

 ---

 ## ⚡ Fun Fact
-When I’m not coding or strategizing social media campaigns, you’ll find me exploring art, trying new recipes, or learning something completely out of the box!
+I thrive on combining technical skills with creativity to build solutions that not only function but inspire.
+When I’m not coding, you’ll find me exploring design trends or brainstorming my next big project idea!

 ---

-✨ Thanks for stopping by!
-Let’s create something amazing together. ✨
+✨ Thanks for visiting!
+Let’s build something amazing together. ✨